groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/_index.en.md

     more_overview:
       # more_overview_loop
-      - title: "What is GroupDocs.Comparison"
+      - title: "What is GroupDocs.Comparison for .NET"
         content: "GroupDocs.Comparison for .NET API is a fast and reliable solution ready for use when creating applications for searching and highlighting differences between documents of the same or different formats in C#, ASP.NET or other technologies related to the .NET software platform."

       # more_overview_loop